 Let’s take the simplest cooking task – heating up a frozen pizza.
 Even for this simple cooking task, you have to make a series of decisions to get to a particular end result – a well cooked pizza.
 You have to think about:

-- what am I going to put the pizza on to cook i?
+- What am I going to put the pizza on to cook it?

 What does cooking have to do with photography?

 Okay, so relating that to photography, let’s think about the steps that we need to take to create a photograph.
 As an example, let’s take a photograph indoors of an apple on a table in front of a window.

 PS: This scenario would fool your camera if you shot it on auto.
 With all that backlight coming in the window behind the apple, the camera will underexpose the shot.
 So, you also need to know the correct exposure metering mode for the situation.
 We’ll get to that too.